 What is the role of a notary public in Florida?

 A notary public in Florida authenticates signatures, verifies identities, and administers oaths to help prevent fraud and uphold the law.
-They play a crucial role in transactions like home purchases, contract signing, and estate document handling.
+They are crucial in home purchases, contract signing, and estate document handling.

 What are the primary duties of a Florida notary?